techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 ## Update APT Repositories

-We'll want to be sure that we've applied all upddates to our current installation before upgrading to 8.
+We'll want to be sure that we've applied all updates to our current installation before upgrading to 8.
 You can do this by running

 ```bash
 apt update
 apt dist-upgrade
 ```

-If there are updates, I recommend applying them all, rebooting, and upgrdaing more if needed.
+If there are updates, I recommend applying them all, rebooting, and upgrading more if needed.
 Repeat this until there aren't any up updates to apply.

 ```bash
 ➜  ~ apt update